 Exit Interview is a new series from CreditUnions.com that shares the insight and experience of credit union executives who are retiring after many years of service to the movement.

 Mike Lord will mark the end of summer by retiring from State Employees’ Credit Union ($49.9B, Raleigh, NC) after more than 45 years — including the past five as its senior leader — of helping grow SECU into what is now the nation’s second-largest credit union, and the largest with a state charter.

 The Back Story

-When did you join the credit union movement and in what capacity?
+When did you join the credit union movement?

 Mike Lord: I joined the movement by getting a job as a loan officer trainee in 1975 right out of college after graduating from NC State University.
 SECU is the only employer I’ve known in my career.
 (It’s a great place full of wonderful people helping other wonderful people!).